Agent Harness Engineering: Why Architecture Matters More Than the Model

 Output Token Premium

 Output tokens cost 3 to 8 times more than input tokens.
-Agents that generate detailed Chain-of-Thought reasoning pay this premium at every step.
+Agents that generate detailed chain-of-thought reasoning pay this premium at every step.

 Loop Cycles